-Most managers have no people and leadership skills, and often are even incapable to run a shop, so they rely on skillful workers covering for them.
-Managers concentrate on cutting hours to maximize profits for the huge bonuses for lower and upper management.
+Many managers have no people and leadership skills, and often are even incapable to run a shop, so they rely on skillful workers covering for them, especially the team leaders (with the green belts) who really are the managers putting in the hard work and running the shops.
+Managers prefer to sit in the office, looking important and concentrate on cutting hours to maximize profits for the huge bonuses for lower, and especially upper management.
 They treat their teams disrespectfully, discriminatory and exploitative (see the Staff Complaints I repeatedly link to, as well as my traumatic experience).
 A former homeless person if they have been traumatized, or suffer from mental ill health would not hold under this mistreatment.
 And this kind of work environment makes people unwell, losing their mental health and jobs in the first place.
 So, these “Rising Stars” are more protected, so are the young apprentices.
 And rightly so, they should be well cared for, I absolutely agree with and would support that.

 But my outcry here is, that it looks to me like they are “separating” former homeless people away from the bullying mainstream shops to be able to show how “successful” this scheme is and how much they care for staff or disadvantaged or former homeless people.
 And this then serves as great PR in the future should “regular” staff complain, the “Rising Stars” then serve as shiny examples.